Best gaming router you can buy in 2022. Here is our full list of the top recommended best routers for gaming.

 Throughput and lag time are two important factors to consider.

 This improved performance is the result of improved hardware.
 It is essentially an advanced computer that handles all of the connections and information packets in your home network, sorting and moving them as necessary to link the various devices on your network.
-Additionally, like with any computer, better components will result in quicker performance.
-Gaming routers have more processing power and more built-in memory than the ordinary router, allowing them to deliver quicker performance while also managing more connections and maintaining latency to a bare minimum, as seen in the video below.
+Additionally, better components will result in a quicker performance like with any computer.
+Gaming wifi routers have more processing power and more built-in memory than the ordinary router, allowing them to deliver quicker performance while also managing more connections and maintaining latency to a bare minimum, as seen in the video below.

 Management of available bandwidth:

-The modern home is packed with networked gadgets, ranging from personal computers and gaming consoles to smart TVs and smartphones, as well as refrigerators and other household equipment.
+The modern home is packed with networked gadgets, ranging from personal computers and gaming consoles to smart TVs and smartphones and refrigerators, and other household equipment.
 A packed house full of bandwidth-hungry devices results as a result of this arrangement.
 In order to ensure that your Netflix viewing is not hindered when your refrigerator has to download an update, all current routers have some kind of automated bandwidth prioritization.
-However, gaming routers go this a step further by including Quality of Service (QoS) capabilities.
+However, routers go this a step further by including Quality of Service (QoS) capabilities.

 In addition to more direct control over what bandwidth goes where, QoS features allow you to prioritize specific devices (such as your gaming rig), prioritize based on what activity or service is currently being used, and even to automatically re-adjust for factors such as the time of day, the number of devices, and other factors.